-During the year, we spent $564.9 million on capital expenditure, with $33.7 million spent on information technology and $531.2 million on infrastructure.
+This year, we spent $479.4 million on capital expenditure, with $25.6 million spent on information technology and

-Information technology investments continue to focus on improving outcomes for our customers and the business including:
+Information technology investments continue to focus on improving outcomes for our customers and the business as well as the safety of our people, including:

 - improved service channels and customer digital experience

-- Murray Bridge Wastewater Treatment Plant relocation with $21.7 million spent towards the $53.5 million project
+- Happy Valley Health Compliance Upgrade Project, with $11.4 million spent towards the $21.4 million project

-- Port Lincoln Sludge Upgrade works continued with $10.7 million spent towards the $18.9 million project.
+- Angle Vale Wastewater Network Augmentation Project, with $10.5 million spent towards the $12.7 million project.

 Capital expenditure has been prudent with efficient expenditure through the year.
 It was contained within the Essential Services Commission of South Australia’s allowable expenditure and/or state budget approvals.